 Dr Matthew Campbell

-Matthew's research takes a multidiscplinary approach to understanding the role of nutrition and exercise in the prevention and management of metabolic diseases from the molecular to the whole-body level as well as population-level research.
-Major research interests include: which factors influence the cardiometabolic impact of food formulations in high-risk populations; how can modulating the composition of meals and the matrix of individuals foods optimise targetted nutritional strategies for the clinical and nutritional mangement of metabolic disease.
+Today, Matthew’s research group takes a multidisciplinary approach to understanding the role of nutrition and exercise in the prevention and management of metabolic disease from the molecular to the whole-body to the population level.
+He leads a number of research programmes covering two interlinked areas, cardiometabolic health and postprandial handling in response to diet and exercise.
+He is investigating which factors influence the cardiometabolic impact of food, and the food matrix, and how modulating the composition of food can optimize targeted nutritional strategies to improve the management of diabetes.

 - PhD, Northumbria University

 - BSc, Northumbria University

 - Certified Clinical Exercise Physiologist - American College of Sports Medicine

 - Diabetes UK

 - European Foundation for the Study of Diabetes [EFSD]